bandanna2k/parkrun-stats/README.md

 - Invariants - 10 incrementing numbers, 1 number stays the same for all weekly tables.

 - Change 'How are we doing test to assume next event number'

+## Fixed Bugs

+- Bug - Why is 1311970 not getting collected for pIndex.
+No bug.
+1311970 has NZ pIndex of 5 (needs to be 6)

 ## Ideas